-Article | Last updated: 09/11/2016 | Ministry of Foreign Affairs
+Article | Last updated: 02/12/2019 | Ministry of Foreign Affairs

-- Provision of resources.
-Norway has made both human and financial resources available for peace and reconciliation efforts.
-Norway has flexible funding mechanisms in place for this purpose.
-This, together with the significant amount of development assistance Norway provides, makes it possible for us not only to support negotiation processes, but also to help secure sustainable peace settlements by contributing to monitoring mechanisms and peacebuilding.
+- Available resources.
+Norway makes both human and financial resources available for peace and reconciliation efforts.
+The Ministry of Foreign Affairs has its own Section for Peace and Reconciliation with 14 employees and flexible funding of around NOK 436 million (2019).
+This, combined with the significant amount of development assistance Norway provides, makes it possible for us both to support negotiation processes and to help ensure sustainable peace settlements, for instance by contributing to monitoring mechanisms and the implementation of peace agreements.

 - Networks and close cooperation with partners.
 Norway does not work in a vacuum.
 Over time, Norway has built up a broad network in the field of conflict resolution, and in all processes where Norway is involved, we cooperate with multilateral organizations, countries, civil society organizations, and a range of other stakeholders.
 Every year, Norway organises the Oslo Forum together with Centre for Humanitarian Dialogue.
 The Oslo Forum is an annual retreat where international conflict mediators, politicians, researchers and other key actors involved in peace and conflict resolution can exchange experience and build networks.
 The Oslo Forum has also become a workshop where parties to conflict meet.

 - Experience and knowledge.
 Norway has built up valuable experience and knowledge of peace processes through its long-term efforts in this area.
 At the same time, it is important to recognise that all conflicts are unique, and knowledge of the specific conflict and the region in question is vital.